dbak5/BeginnerCybersecurityGuides/VirtualMachineSetUp.md

 Once you have all the above, proceed with the following:

-- Install and set up your VM as per the vendor guides
+- Install and set up your VM as per the vendor guides.
+Make sure you **correctly allocate resources**, google how to do this if necessary.
 - Start up VM (There will usually be a **Start** button on the hypervisor) and go through setup and install of the OS
 - Go through all the settings on your VM and personalise as if you were using a normal OS
 - Install any tools that you need